h3poteto/fascia/development.md

 # Development
-This will explain how to develop fascia.
+This document explain how to develop fascia.

 ## Environment Variables